The Editorial Philosophy of THCI

 Archiving and Subscription

 All THCI published articles are available on the AIS e-lib website.
-To promote readership of THCI, the EICs have secured permission from the AIS Council to open the journal's articles to all interested readers for free during the first two years of publication, 2009-2010.
+To promote readership of THCI, the EIC has secured permission from the AIS Council to offer the journal's articles for complimentary or open access to all interested readers until future notice.

 AIS SIGHCI Homepage (http://sighci.org/)